 Previously, the official guidance from HMRC stated that all directors of UK companies were required to register for Self Assessment and file a tax return each year.
 This is no longer the case.

-Since January 2019, directors and owners of UK-incorporated companies have no legal obligation to register or file a personal tax return if:
+Since January 2019, most directors and owners of UK-incorporated companies do not have to send a personal tax return if:

-- all of their income from their company is taxed under Pay As You Earn (PAYE), and
+- all income they receive from their company is taxed through payroll under Pay As You Earn (PAYE) and

-- they do not receive any additional untaxed earnings from the company
+- they do not receive any additional UK income from the company or elsewhere

-This means that you do not have to register for Self Assessment as a non-resident UK company owner if you take all of your income from your company as a director’s salary – unless your annual income is over £150,000.
+This means that you may not have to register for Self Assessment as a non-resident UK company owner if you take all your income from your company as a director’s salary—unless you earn more than £150,000 per year through PAYE.

-The situation is different if you receive untaxed income arising in the UK.
-You will be required to register for Self Assessment and complete a tax return if you receive:
+The situation is different if you need to declare sources of untaxed income arising in the UK.
+Typically, you’ll need to register for Self Assessment and file a tax return if you receive:

 - dividends from shares in your company